 Salem Stadium was the home of the NCAA Division III Football Championship for 25 years and is now home to the CIAA football championship.
 The stadium has undergone a number of improvements to better accommodate both players and fans, including new lights, an expanded press box and the installation of synthetic Field Turf.

 The field has hosted a number of overflow sports crowds, but the biggest turnout occurred on October 27, 2008 when republican vice-presidential candidate Gov. Sarah Palin attracted a crowd of more than 16,000 to a political rally.

-Right next door to the football facility you’ll find Lewis Gale Field at Salem Memorial Baseball Stadium.
+Right next door to the football facility you’ll find Haley Toyota Field at Salem Memorial Baseball Stadium.
 This state of the art minor league baseball facility was constructed in 1995 and seats 6,300 fans.
-It is currently the home of the Boston Red Sox Advanced Class A Carolina League farm team, the Salem Red Sox.
+It is currently the home of the Boston Red Sox Class A farm team, the Salem Red Sox.